m-RezaFahlevi/Mathematica-Works/README.md

 my names (https://github.com/m-RezaFahlevi/Mathematica-Works) in it.
 I think it is fun to share my handwritting to worlds as my appreciation and my interest in Mathematica.

->Love is wise, Hatred is foolish."
+>Love is wise, Hatred is foolish."\n
 -Bertrand Russel

 Have a Nice Day for All